Evaluation of Test-Time Adaptation Under Computational Time Constraints: Conclusions

-Test Time Adaptation (TTA) is becoming increasingly important as models are deployed in real-world settings where the distribution of data may shift.
-We find that the performance of TTA methods can vary depending on the context in which they are used.
+In this work, we find that the performance of Test Time Adaptation (TTA) methods can vary depending on the context in which they are used.
 In the episodic evaluation, the efficiency of the method is the most important factor, with more efficient methods like AdaBN and BN showing consistent performance, while data-dependent approaches suffer.
 Sample rejection methods generally perform well, and fine-tuning approaches such as SHOT can even improve when adapting to fewer samples.
-In the continual evaluation, methods that do not perform sample rejection scale poorly in the offline-continual setup but benefit from skipping adaptation on some batches in the online-continual setup.
-Furthermore, our stream speed analysis shows that the performance of TTA methods can vary widely at different speeds, but EATA provides a good trade-off between speed and performance.
+In the continual evaluation, methods that do not perform sample rejection scale poorly in the offline-continual setup but benefit from skipping adaptation on some batches in the realistic-continual setup.
+Furthermore, our stream speed analysis shows that the performance of TTA methods can vary widely at different speeds.
 Our findings are consistent across corruptions and multiple datasets.
 They can help researchers and practitioners to better understand the strengths and weaknesses of different TTA methods, and to choose the most appropriate method for their specific use case.
-We hope that our online evaluation scheme inspires the development of TTA methods that are both effective and efficient in real-world settings.